agc93/beatvortex/docs/content/en/docs/usage/configuration.md

 ### Purging to default

 If you want to take your game back to a default, unmodded state, you can use Vortex's *Purge* feature.
 Click the Purge Mods button from the Mods list and Vortex will undeploy all your enabled mods, leaving your game directory essentially unmodded.

-> At the time of writing, purging mods **does not** undo BSIPA patching.
-Use the Tool from the Dashboard to unregister BSIPA.
+> You should be prompted to revert BSIPA patching when you purge, and prompted to rerun patching when you next deploy mods.